-This solo exhibition by English artist Alexander James is his first in London since returning from Russia four years ago.
+This solo exhibition by English artist Alexander James is his first showing of new works in London in four years since relocating back from working in Russia & Siberia.
 For three decades James has tirelessly explored the painterly mechanics of water as his primary medium.
-We will present previously unseen works from ‘Vanitas’, ‘Rosae’ and ‘Dissolved Sadness’ – the critically acclaimed Moscow exhibition of 2014 – alongside a new body of work ‘All Icons Are False’, a collection of unique prints.
+In collaboration with D-Contemporary Gallery presenting previously unseen works from ‘Vanitas’, ‘Rosae’ and ‘Dissolved Sadness’ – the critically acclaimed Moscow exhibition of 2014 – alongside a new body of work ‘All Icons Are False’, a collection of unique prints.

 “In this new body of work”, he says, “I present a gothic homage to the stained glass window for the 21st century.
 The stained glass windows have had their religious totems removed and replaced with organic abstractions as the icon of these religious mantles.
 We ourselves seem to be drowning in a society that is dominated by a reverence towards the new religion of media, flocking to the church of brand and celebrity.
 Nature and science alone command such idolism, all other icons are false.”